 © Greenwood Memorial Park Funeral Home

-Greenwood Memorial Park is a 40-acre cemetery in Renton, Washington, famous for being the resting place of Jimi Hendrix, a magnificent granite domed monument located on the west side of the cemetery.
+Greenwood Memorial Park Funeral Home is a 40-acre cemetery in Renton, Washington, famous for being the resting place of Jimi Hendrix, a magnificent granite domed monument located on the west side of the cemetery.
 There is a bronze statue of a left-handed electric guitar in the middle of the memorial.
 Every year thousands of fans come to visit Jimi Hendrix's grave and show their respect.
 The beautiful old cemetery was established in 1910 and is covered by mature trees and lawns, a serene background for the stately memorial to the great musician.
 The memorial park serves the Renton, South King County and Seattle community with its newly renovated funeral home and state of the art facilities.

-350 Monroe Ave NE, Renton, Washington 98056, Phone: 425-255-1511
+350 Monroe Ave NE, Renton, WA 98056, Phone: 425-255-1511

 Renton History Museum